diagrams/diagrams-doc/doc/manual.rst

 >     opts = with & expandJoin .~ LineJoinRound
 >                 & expandCap  .~ LineCapRound

 As long as the expanded path is filled with the winding fill rule we do not need to worry about having clipping for inside corners.
 It works out that the extra loop in the rounded line join will match with the outside corner.
-We currently all the implement `LineCap` styles and in future versions should support custom styles.
+We currently implement all the `LineCap` styles, and plan to support custom styles in future releases.

 .. class:: dia-lhs

 ::

 > import Diagrams.TwoD.Offset
 >
 > example :: Diagram B R2
 > example = hcat' (with & sep .~ 0.5) $ map f [LineCapButt, LineCapRound, LineCapSquare]
 >   where
 >     f s =  p # strokeTrail # lw 0.02 # lc white
 >         <> expandTrail' (opts s) 0.3 p # stroke # lw 0 # fc blue
 >     p = fromVertices . map p2 $ [(0,0), (1,0), (0.5,0.7)]
 >     opts s = with & expandJoin .~ LineJoinRound
 >                   & expandCap  .~ s

 .. _TrailLike: